eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 If a taxi is empty, the following dispatch calls are supported

 - dispatchTaxi(vehID, [reservationID]): pickup and drop-off persons belonging to the given reservation ID
 - If more than one reservation ID is given, each individual reservation ID must occur exactly twice in the list for complete pickup and drop-off.
-The first occurence of an ID denotes pick-up and the second occurence denotes drop-off.
+The first occurrence of an ID denotes pick-up and the second occurrence denotes drop-off.

 Example 1:  dispatchTaxi(vehID, [a]) means: pick up and drop off a.